 - Development of a hernia at the site of the surgical cut

-- Falling in of the stoma (prolapse of the colostomy)
+- Bowel protrudes through the stoma more than it should (prolapse of the colostomy)

 - Narrowing or blockage of the colostomy opening (stoma)

-- Scar tissue forming in your belly and causing intestinal blockage
+- Scar tissue forming in the belly and causing intestinal blockage

 - Skin irritation